2021-22 Back to School Plan

-When schools are following in-person or hybrid schedules, the district encourages parents and guardians to plan to drop off or walk students to school on the days they are required to attend to reduce density on buses whenever possible.
+The district encourages parents and guardians to plan to drop off or walk students to school to reduce density on buses whenever possible.

-All of the district’s transportation services will be consistent with state-issued public transit guidance and New York State Education Department School Reopening guidelines, and also in alignment with guidance from the New York State Department of Health and the Centers for Disease Control and Prevention.
+All of the district’s transportation services will be consistent with state-issued public transit guidance and New York State Education Department School guidelines, and also in alignment with guidance from the Centers for Disease Control and Prevention.

 First Student (elementary and special needs)

-All students will have assigned seats for the bus ride to and from school each day.
-Students will be required to sit in their assigned seat each time they ride a bus.
-Each bus will be filled from back to front to minimize students passing one another in the aisle (i.e., the first student to board the bus will be assigned to a seat in the last row in the back; the last student to board the bus will be assigned to a seat in the first row in front).
+Each bus will be filled from back to front to minimize students passing one another in the aisle (i.e., the first student to board the bus will take a seat in the last row in the back; the last student to board the bus will sit in the first row in front).

 Cleaning and disinfection

-First Student is providing comprehensive health and safety training to all members of the Albany team, including all drivers and aides, and also minimizing or eliminating in-person contact as much as possible during daily operations.
+First Student provides comprehensive health and safety training to all members of the Albany team, including all drivers and aides, and also minimizes in-person contact as much as possible during daily operations.

-First Student has developed a new Safe Start training during the COVID-19 crisis that all employees will take part in prior to the start of the new school year.
+First Student developed a Safe Start training during the COVID-19 crisis that all employees take part in prior to the start of the new school year.
 The training includes guidance on the appropriate use of Personal Protective Equipment, symptoms to be on the lookout for and steps an employee should follow if they are experiencing symptoms.
-First Student also is planning to deliver that training in formats that take into account the need for social distancing to assure a safe training environment, including virtual options.

-CDTA is planning to limit student ridership on tripper and all regular-service buses to maintain appropriate social distancing.
-CDTA is planning for a maximum of 30 riders per tripper bus, approximately 50% of normal capacity, to adhere to social distancing guidelines.
+CDTA is planning to operate at standard capacity on tripper and all regular-service buses.
 Middle school and high school students eligible for transportation will continue to use their swiper card/student ID to ride any CDTA bus and must follow all CDTA guidance.
 Information about bus schedules and other information is available in the Transportation section of our website and at cdta.org.

-CDTA strongly recommends that all riders, including students, wear a mask or other face covering, in alignment with Governor Cuomo’s Executive Order from the spring of 2020 requiring masks in public when social distancing guidelines of 6 feet or more cannot be observed.
+CDTA requires all riders, including students, to wear a mask or other face covering while on board.
 CDTA bus operators will wear face masks and also will have the option of wearing face shields.
 Masks will be available when boarding for students who arrive at the bus stop without one.

 Cleaning and disinfecting